In a nutshell:

 Still, something is better than nothing.
 To be honest, I don’t even know what the next best (or next better) alternative is.
 I’ve only managed to source one other easily accessible package for this purpose — an experimental Python project called Ochre — and I haven’t gotten around to trying it out.
 One thing I can say with confidence is that seeing this experiment through has been an enlightening experience.
 And if you are curious about things such as topic models, string matching, and semantic similarity, there is a good chance that you will find the remainder of this post enlightening as well.

 As I mentioned upfront, I realised this experimental vision in the form of a Knime workflow, which I’ve named the TroveKleaner (although it will of course work with texts from sources other than Trove).
 I’ve already written at length about Knime and what it could offer to folk in the digital humanities and computational social sciences.
 In short, I think it’s an ideal tool for people who are keen to play with data but who are not so keen to invest the many hours it takes to learn to code in R or Python.
 In addition, Knime workflows can be crafted so that they are highly accessible to other users.
 Because Knime’s interface is already graphical, with only a small amount of additional effort you can fashion a workflow into something that approaches a primitive user interface.
 I’ve done my best to construct and document the TroveKleaner so that it can be navigated, used, and customised by users with no coding experience.
 To use it, all you need to do is point, click, and read instructions.
-You can download it from my GitHub page.
+You can download it from the KNIME Hub.

 Here is what the top level of the TroveKleaner workflow looks like: